romainbsl/playground-swZFUgoK/markdowns/article.md

 ## Introduction

-Kotlin is a brand new world, with quiet a lot of new features.
-Some of them are named **conventions**.
 Kotlin documentation said that if you define an `operator` function `plus`, you can use `+`, _by convention_, to call that function.

-Conventions are not just for operators, you'll find them in Collections, Ranges, Destructive Declaration and Invocation.
+_Conventions_ are not just for operators, you'll find them in Collections, Ranges, Destructive Declaration and Invocation.

 Let's see the details !!!